Free Consultation!

 Legal factors

-• The property is a listed building
+• It's a listed building

-• The house is within a conservation area
+• It's located in a conservation area

 First, (un)neighbourly opposition needs to be truly justified.
 It can’t simply be that the neighbour doesn’t like the look of solar panels.
 It’s your property, and these installations usually come under “permitted development”, which means you don’t even need to seek permission.